-- The architecture and the performance are inherently scalable due to the absence of a central element that has to act on an event-by-event basis ('Event-Manager').
-More performance in terms of data rate can easily be obtained by adding more RUs, and hence more switch ports and SFCs, to the system.
+The architecture and the performance are inherently scalable due to the absence of a central element that has to act on an event-by-event basis ('Event-Manager').
+More performance in terms of data rate can easily be obtained by adding more RUs, and consequently more switch ports and SFCs, to the system.
 The limit is reached, when the output links at the Level-1 front-end electronics are saturated.
-The ECS system is very scalable through its highly hierarchical structure. - The amount of available CPU power for data processing can be increased by adding more CPUs to each sub-farm.
-There exists no architectural limit to the amount of CPU power that can be made available for data processing. - The system is conceptually simple.
-All components have a relatively small and well-defined functionality.
-The data transfer protocol is also kept to a minimum, such that the functionality in the sending nodes can be kept straightforward. - Uniformity of the system is another feature.
-We avoided duplication of work wherever we could.
-This is best represented by the uniform approach to the control of the experiment, where we use the same tools and system for controlling the DAQ system and the control of the detector.